matallah/Jsf-Primefaces-Demo/README.md

 # Jsf-Primefaces-Demo
-Please connect to Mysql DB with the information below, also the DB tables will be created by Hibernate.
+### Connect to Mysql DB with the information below, also the DB tables will be created by Hibernate.

-datasource.url= jdbc:mysql://localhost:3306/test
+datasource.url= jdbc:mysql://localhost:3306/test <br />
-hibernate.dialect= org.hibernate.dialect.MySQLDialect
+hibernate.dialect= org.hibernate.dialect.MySQLDialect <br />
-datasource.username=root
+datasource.username=root<br />
-datasource.password=
+datasource.password=<br />